stephenslab/fastTopics/README.md

 that is appropriate for the version of R installed on your computer.
 For details, refer to the [CRAN documentation][cran].

-For guidance on using fastTopics to analyze gene expression data (single-cell or bulk RNA-seq), see the [single-cell RNA-seq vignette][vignette-scrnaseq].
+For guidance on using fastTopics to analyze gene expression data, see the [single-cell RNA-seq vignette, part 1][vignette-scrnaseq-1] and [part 2][vignette-scrnaseq-2].

 Also, try running the small example that illustrates the fast model fitting algorithms: